 Were you at least buying stocks?

 I wasn't.
-I sure wasn't gambling $1,800 on a company you'd never heard of.
+I sure wasn't gambling $1,800 on a company I'd never heard of.
 But somebody was, and he was about to make a lot of money.
 I know this for two reasons.

-First, that one trade made this guy a minor celebrity.
+First, that one trade made this guy a celebrity around here.
 Second, the crazy Fool shouted his intentions from the rooftops, before he went long, and then tracked his returns online for the world to see.

 Five years later, the shares he bought for a split-adjusted $0.46 crested atop $50.
 Before you could say "Mad Money," Money.com called the guy "among the most widely followed stock market advisors in the world," and his $1,800 stake ballooned to $190,000.